plone/documentation/adapt-and-extend/theming/theme_product.rst

 .. note::

-   Management Interface > portal_view_customizations is an handy way to find the template path.
+   Management Interface > portal_view_customizations is a handy way to find the template path.

 You can now restart Zope and re-install your product from the Plone control panel (Site Setup > Add-ons).